nystudio107/craft-seomatic/docs/docs/using/index.md

 SEOmatic variables are also parsed for aliases, and in Craft 3.1, for [environment variables](https://docs.craftcms.com/v3/config/environments.html#control-panel-settings) as well.

-There may be occasions where you want to output the final parsed value of an SEOmatic variable on the frontend.
+There may be occasions where you want to output the final parsed value of an SEOmatic variable on the front end.
 You can do that via `seomatic.meta.parsedValue()`.
 For example:

 ```twig
 {{ seomatic.meta.parsedValue('seoDescription') }}